savvamadar/Open-Port-Tester/README.md

 # Open Port Tester

 Description: This is a lightweight program to check if a certain port is open.
+Exists because none of the online website solutions work for me.

 Usage: